 The correction of the error to properly state the fair value of the embedded conversion feature of senior convertible notes in accordance with SFAS 133 resulted in recognition of \$7,595 as a conversion feature liability as of the issuance of the senior convertible note in March 2004 as the convertible notes are considered non-conventional convertible debt instrument.
-The correction resulted in recognition of the change in fair value of the embedded conversion feature in the Company's earnings as a gain of \$2,093 and \$5,269 for the years ended December 31, 2004 and 2005, respectively, as well as adjustments to amortization of debt discount as interest expense of \$2,974 and \$1,076 for the years ended December 31, 2004 and 2005, respectively, and an additional loss on extinguishment of debt of \$1,278 for the year ended December 31, 2004.
-Additionally, the Company recognized \$914 and \$542 in additional paid in capital from redemption and conversion of convertible notes as of December 31, 2004 and 2005, respectively (see Note 15).
+The correction resulted in recognition of the change in fair value of the embedded conversion feature in the Company's earnings as a gain (loss) of \$2,093, \$5,269, and (\$802) for the years ended December 31, 2004 and 2005, and the quarter ended March 31, 2006, respectively, as well as adjustments to amortization of debt discount as interest expense of \$2,974, \$1,076, and \$184 for the years ended December 31, 2004 and 2005, and the quarter ended March 31, 2006, respectively, and an additional loss on extinguishment of debt of \$1,278 for the year ended December 31, 2004.
+Additionally, the Company recognized \$914, \$542, and \$27 in additional paid in capital from redemption and conversion of convertible notes as of December 31, 2004, December 31, 2005, and March 31, 2006, respectively (see Note 15).
 As part of the restatement, reclassifications to prior period consolidated financial statements have been made for consistent presentation of our warrant liabilities, settlement payable, and change in value of warrant liabilities.